julian-matthews/incidental-memory-RSVP/README.md

 ![alt text][exemplar]

 ## What is this?
-Here we provide MATLAB code for our [psychophysics study of incidental memory](https://psyarxiv.com/yscdu).
+Here we provide MATLAB code for our [psychophysical study of incidental memory](https://psyarxiv.com/yscdu).
 Our task employs **Rapid Serial Visual Presentation** (RSVP) to contrast incidental and explicit memory for upright and inverted faces.
 We found incidental memory has sustained conscious access and is likely to arise as a natural consequence of perception.

 ## You will need:
 1. **MATLAB**